 - develops slowly with gradual loss of visual fields (asymptomatic in early stages) - ↓ outflow of aqueous humor - peripheral vision is going - more common

 What is Closed-angle glaucoma

-- iris moving against cornea obstructs outflow of vitreous humor
+- sudden onset of visual loss - iris moving against cornea obstructs outflow of vitreous humor

 What are seven S/S of closed angle glaucoma?

 - headache - eye pain - N & V - sudden blurred vision - red sclera - froggy cornea - non-reactive pupil